Superexpert/openai-changes-everything-com/episodes/forms-are-dead-conversations-are-the-future/index.markdown

 # Podcast Episode Summary: "Forms are Dead, Conversations are the Future" – Interview with Nicolas Grenié from Typeform

-In this episode of the "OpenAI Changes Everything" podcast, host Stephen Walther speaks with Nicolas Grenié, a developer advocate at Typeform, about how conversational AI is transforming online forms.
+In this episode of the "Move 37 Podcast" podcast, host Stephen Walther speaks with Nicolas Grenié, a developer advocate at Typeform, about how conversational AI is transforming online forms.

 ## Episode Highlights